garrett-manaster/BT_BQ_ChangeStreams/README.md

 # Bigtable Change Streams

 This repo has an example of using BT to BQ change streams for real time updates in BQ.
+It is used mainly to share the beam code used to build the playground model pipeline.

 ### Running